IHE/ITI.MHDS/index.md

 patient="http://myserver.example/fhir/Patient/f5c7395"
 ```

-### 50.2.3 SVCM Validation Option
+### 1:50.2.3 SVCM Validation Option

-The Document Registry that supports the SVCM Option SHALL be grouped
+The Document Registry that supports the SVCM Validation Option SHALL be grouped
-with a SVCM Terminology Consumer and uses this interface to do
+with a [SVCM](https://profiles.ihe.net/ITI/TF/Volume1/ch-51.html) Terminology Consumer and uses this interface to do
 validation of submitted metadata codes in the \[ITI-65\] submission as
 being within in the community assigned valueSet.
 If any of the codes are
 found to be not valid then Document Registry SHALL reject the \[ITI-65\]
 transaction.

-### 50.2.4 UnContained Reference Option
+### 1:50.2.4 UnContained Reference Option

-By default in \[ITI-65\], an MHD Document Source is required to include
+By default in \[ITI-65\], an [MHD Document Source](https://profiles.ihe.net/ITI/MHD/1331_actors_and_transactions.html#133111-document-source) is required to include
 by containment the information in the `DocumentReference.author`,
 the `DocumentReference.authenticator`,
 the `DocumentReference.context.sourcePatientInfo`, and